 Any dispute, claim or other matter which may arise in relation to your booking will be governed by English law and you must agree that any dispute will be dealt with by the courts of England and Wales.

-We would like to send you information about products and services that will interest you.
-We may do this by post, telephone, text message or email.
+We would like to send you information about products and services that will interest you (including those offered by other companies within the Wyndham Group).
+We may do this by post, telephone, text message or email (post and telephone only for other Wyndham companies unless you tell us you wish to receive texts and emails from them).
 If you would rather that we did not do this, please tell your sales adviser when you book.
-Or you can indicate your preference as part of our on line booking process.
+Or you can indicate your preferences as part of our online booking process.

-The prices and booking conditions on this website supersede all those previously published.
+The prices and booking conditions displayed supersede all those previously published.